Ten Proven Relief Techniques

 Fish, vegetables, beans, whole grains, nuts, olive oil, nuts, fruits – those are all central to the “arthritis diet.”
 When you remove the chemicals and unhealthy fats from your diet, your body (including your joints) will notice the difference – and you’ll feel far less pain.

-Did you know that alopecia and arthritis are connected?
-Read on to learn about each one and how they coincide.
+Do you know what the connection is between arthritis and menopause?
+Read on to learn about each one how they correlate.

 Medications